 - Developing coping skills that address potential relapse triggers.

-- Learning how to say “no” in an assertive, clear way.
+- Learning how to say “no” in a clear, assertive way.

 - Planning for emergencies: sudden, intense urges and cravings.